iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.2/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 5 reviews"/>
 </p>

+> After reading some of these comments I wont bother installing this app seems like they tell you it won't track location so why does it automatically turn it on it only states Bluetooth be on .
+My location is off permanently and at the start of the pandemic I did install the app and boom location automatically turned on .
+Having both location and Bluetooth switched on leaves you more at risk of people able to steal data and bank information and anything else personal to you .
+Don't install this<br> :date: __2021-06-22 19:34:40__

 > a good company with personal information.<br> :date: __2021-06-08 17:01:15__

 > Excellent<br> :date: __2021-05-30 12:22:39__